 prof. dr. J.K.
 (Hans Kristian) Ploos van Amstel

-Hans Kristian Ploos van Amstel (1959) is laboratory specialist clinical genetics, head of genome diagnostics (clinical cytogenetics and DNA diagnostics), tutor and deputy head of the Department of Genetics at the University Medical Center Utrecht.
+Hans Kristian Ploos van Amstel (1959) is laboratory specialist clinical genetics, head of genome diagnostics (clinical cytogenetics and DNA diagnostics 1991-2021), tutor and deputy head of the Department of Genetics at the University Medical Center Utrecht.
 At Leiden University, he studied biology and got his PhD on the molecular genetics of thrombosis.
 In 1991, he joined the Clinical Genetics Center Utrecht that in 1999 became a department of the UMC Utrecht.
-He is chair of the Dutch Society for Clinical Genetic Laboratory Diagnostics (VKGL), member of the board of the Dutch Society for Human Genetics, of the Netherlands Society for Clinical Chemistry and Laboratory Medicine (NVKC) and of the Simons Foundation.
+He was chair of the Dutch Society for Clinical Genetic Laboratory Diagnostics (VKGL), member of the board of the Dutch Society for Human Genetics, of the Netherlands Society for Clinical Chemistry and Laboratory Medicine (NVKC) and of the Simons Foundation.
 He and his section perform diagnostics and patient related research with the focus on detecting and interpreting variations in the genome of patients and family members with suspected genetic diseases.
 His ambition is to use this information that is hidden in the genome for a better patient care.

 The aim of the research of the genome diagnostics section is improve detection and interpretation of genomic variations and identification of disease genes and implement this in the clinic for a better diagnosis and treatment.
 We propagate this focus beyond the traditional regions of attention so that the medical technology capabilities and their application can be fully exploited in patient care.